-Keith: (laughs) You must have a passion for it.
-I can't imagine a person that cooks but doesn't appreciate food.
-It is like watching sports on TV and not doing any physical activity, it is an oxymoron!
+Keith: [laughs] You must have a passion for it.
+I can't imagine a person who cooks but doesn't appreciate food.
+It is like watching sports on TV and not doing any physical activity; it is an oxymoron!

 What do you make for yourself at the end of a long day?

 Keith: That is an interesting question.
 We use whatever is left over but most importantly we make sure we all sit down and eat together.
-We talk about the day, what is happening in the shop, if there are issues we talk about how we can fix those, what we are going to do next.
-We ask our regular customers what they would like us to cook next so we talk if we can do that.
+We talk about the day, what is happening in the shop, if there are issues, we talk about how we can fix those, what we are going to do next.
+We ask our regular customers what they would like us to cook next so we talk about whether we can do that.
 It is a family affair.

 What are the challenges you have finding ingredients?

 Keith: Anchovies - the anchovies here are substandard.
 They are stale and powdery.
 We have to import these from Malaysia.

 Ginger Flower - We couldn’t find this at all in New Zealand.
 Fortunately we are blessed to have a lot of family members going back and forth from Malaysia almost weekly so they bring the ginger flower to us.
 But because New Zealand customs will not allow us to bring in the flower whole, we finely chop it, package it, freeze it and bring it over frozen.
 It is a very fragrant flower and so crucial to the Nyonya cooking.
 We pay our family with cooking!